 TfL launch a new map to help those with claustrophobia and anxiety

 People with claustrophobia or other anxiety conditions could find their journeys less stressful.
-Transport for London (TfL) today launched a new map that shows which stations and sections of the TfL network are underground.
+Transport for London (TfL) launched a new map showing which stations and sections of the TfL network are underground today.

 The new addition to TfL’s broad selection of downloadable Tube maps will help a range of customers navigate the network more comfortably.
 It will show them routes they can take to avoid areas with large stretches of tunnels.

-The tunnels map has been created following suggestions from customers living with claustrophobia or anxiety conditions who find it difficult using the Tube and has been welcomed by charities.
-It is one of the many ways that TfL is working to improve the travel experiences of customers using public transport in London.
+The tunnels map has been created following suggestions from customers living with claustrophobia or anxiety conditions who find it difficult to use the Tube and has been welcomed by charities.
+It is one of the many ways that TfL is working to improve customers’ travel experiences using public transport in London.

-Earlier this year, TfL launched the new ‘Please Offer Me a Seat’ badge.
+TfL launched the new ‘Please Offer Me a Seat’ badge earlier this year.
 This is to help disabled customers and those with hidden conditions, illnesses, and injuries find a seat on public transport more easily.

 Mark Evers, Director of Customer Strategy for TfL, said: “Making the Tube network accessible for everyone is one of our top priorities.
 This new map is just one of the tools we have created in response to feedback from our customers on how we can make the transport network more accessible, making travelling easier and more comfortable for all our customers.”